-The separate science course is aimed at students who wish to pursue A level science or science as a career, and at those students who are able to quickly grasp the most challenging scientific concepts.
+The separate science course is aimed at students who are able to quickly grasp the most challenging scientific concepts and who wish to pursue A-Level science or science as a career.

 Who is Combined Science aimed at?

 Combined Science is the course followed by the majority of students nationally.
 Slightly reduced content is taught from each of the three sciences, however, science can still be pursued in higher education with this qualification.